Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### KLT over Multiple Frames

 We can extend this algorithm over multiple frames.
 This is because once we find a transformation between two consecutive frames, you can repeat this process for every new frame that comes in.
-Run the Harris detector every so often ($15-20$ frames) to replenish feature points.
+The way we do this is by running the Harris detector every so often ($15-20$ frames) to replenish feature points.

 ### Challenges in Iterative KLT Tracker